Spring Flooding Causes Severe Roadway Damage

 Our project team was comprised entirely of subject matter experts, specializing in project-specific tasks.
 Over the course of the project, this 12-member team of engineers, technicians, and surveyors worked over 1,680 hours in 34 days.
 The majority of Snyder’s contribution was complete in 21 days, while construction staking carried through to 34 days.

 The road opened to traffic on November 2, 2011, following a ribbon-cutting ceremony.
-All but $2 million of the $19 million cost was eligible for emergency funding assistance from the FHWA.
+All but $2 million of the $19 million costs was eligible for emergency funding assistance from the FHWA.

 It was an honor to work alongside the Iowa DOT and our construction partners, which included Peterson Contractors and Reilly Construction, to rebuild I-680.
 Since its completion, the project has received a variety of awards and recognition: